longturn/freeciv21/docs/Coding/hacking.rst

 where "north" is to the upper-right and "south" to the lower-left.
 This makes for a mediocre interface.

-An isometric-view client will behave better with an isometric Map.
+An isometric-view client will behave better with an isometric map.
 This is what Civ2, SMAC, Civ3, etc. all use.
-A rectangular isometric Map can be conceptualized as
+A rectangular isometric map can be conceptualized as

 .. code-block:: rst